COYE-Coder/Annual-Cropland-Extent/training_inference/README.md

 The model is trained on two types of labeled data:
 - Manually annotated image chips (5000 chips, 19.2M hectares)
 - Synthetic GLAD cropland extent samples (years 2003-2019)
-    - (This synthetic GLAD data is the only data that is referenced in the rest of the github package)
+    - (This synthetic GLAD data is the only data that can be pulled by the `export_pipeline` folder)

 ### Usage
 To use, please install the dependencies: